JacksonBates/new-blog/content/blog/2022-08-03-the-case-of-the-missing-file.md

 ---
 title: The Case of the Missing File
-permalink: no-react-file-post-data
-date: "2022-08-03"
+date: "2022-08-03T00:00:00.000Z"
-description:
+description: >-
   Confusingly, my React app was not accepting file uploads and posting them as expected.
 The problem lay in improper fetch abstractions.
 rss_only: false
 ---